Allen1212/trace-ark-trades/README.md

   ![Access-full-featured-chart](./images/access-full-featured-chart.png)

-- Find the ticker's folder and copy the script from the .pinescript file
+- Find the ticker's folder (Ctrl+F) and copy the script from the .pinescript file

   ![copy-the-script](./images/copy-script.png)